Future Mobility: Can Electric Cars Solve the Climate Crisis?

 Workers hold a banner that reads: "insorgiamo, prato Antifa con le lavoratrici i lavoratori de GKN

 In the following text, you will learn about a case in which workers and climate activists protested together.
-It is about a factory that was closed in order to relocate production abroad and thereby increase profits due rather than strong pressure from the climate movement.
+It is about a factory that was closed in order to relocate production abroad and thereby increase profits rather than due to strong pressure from the climate movement.
 The workers affected are fighting under the slogan "Insorgiamo!", which translates as "Let's stand up".
 This motto echoes the anti-fascist struggles of the partisans in the 20th century, who liberated Florence under this slogan.
 Sort the paragraphs in such a way that the text makes sense and is chronologically correct.

 #Insorgiamo Climate Movement out of the Car Factory